AppFair/appfair.github.io/index.md

 These descriptions should be plain language explaining why the app needs access to the specific permissions.

 The descriptions will be presented to the user via the **App Fair.app** catalog browser, and the user will need to confirm that the app should be granted these permissions.
-The apps may periodically remind the users of the permissions that have been granted to the app, and re-confirm with the user that the app should be granted the permissions.
+The apps may periodically remind the users of the permissions that have been granted to the app, and re-confirm with the user whether the app may continue to be granted the permissions.
 This is in addition to automatic confirmations and re-confirmations that the host OS may present to the user over time.

 For these reasons, you should not request permissions that your app does not need.
-The fewer entitlements the app is granted, the safer app will appear to be to users, and they are more likely to trust and install your app.
+The fewer entitlements the app is granted, the safer the app will appear to be to users, and they are more likely to trust and install your app.
 For example, if you are making a stand-alone utility or game, you will often not need any entitlements at all.

 ## Continuous Integration